-12. Significant governance issues 2019-20
+13. Significant governance issues 2020-21

-During the Coronavirus pandemic, key parts of force governance have run uninterrupted via virtual channels, including the monthly Strategic Tasking, Force Leadership Conference and Force Tasking and Co-ordination Group.
+During the Coronavirus pandemic, key parts of force governance have run uninterrupted via virtual channels, including the Strategic Tasking, Force Leadership Conference and Force Tasking.

 A small number of the forces 'business as usual' functions were paused alongside the corresponding governance structures including a number of thematic boards.
 As the force is returning to business as usual, these thematic boards have since been re-established.